Multicoloured tanager

 The multicoloured tanager (Chlorochrysa nitidissima) is a species of bird in the family Thraupidae.
-It is endemic to the mountains of Colombia, and as of 2010 has been categorized as vulnerable (VU) by the IUCN.
+It is endemic to the mountains of Colombia, and is categorized as Near Threatened (NT) by the IUCN.

 Description

 The multicolored tanager is a small-sized passerine bird approximately 12 cm (5 in.) long.
 Males have a yellow crown, face, mantle, and throat; chestnut and black ear coverts; bright green nape and wings; blue rump, breast, and belly; and a black patch in the center of the underparts.
 Females are duller and lack the yellow mantle and black patch on the underparts.
 Immature birds of both sexes resemble females, but are duller.

 Etymology

 The genus name Chlorochrysa refers to the bright green and yellow regions of the plumage.
 The species name nitidissima means "very bright", referring to the beauty of its plumage.

 Distribution and habitat

 The multicolored tanager is endemic to the interior of wet montane forests of the Occidental and Central Cordillera of Colombia.
 It is found mainly from 1300 to 2200 meters above sea level; however, some records indicate it can be found as low as 900 meters, especially in the Department of Cauca.
 It has been recorded in the Departments of Cauca, Valle del Cauca, Choco, Quindío, Risaralda, Caldas, and Antioquia.
 It seems to prefer mature forests, although it has also been recorded in mature secondary forests and forest edges.
 Most of the recent records of the species come from the Valle del Cauca Department, where it resides year-round and remains fairly common even in small forest fragments.